 Breakfasts have been especially long and leisurely for me.
 I sit on the terrace and eat and drink slowly.
 I watch the tuk tuks and people go by on the roads alongside the nearby rice paddies.
 I especially love watching when the weather changes from sunny to cloudy to pouring rain and then back to sun all in the span of 30 minutes or so.

-In the afternoons Sakula’s dogs bark and play before returning for a pat or a snack (whichever is readily available) before jumping back into the fray.
+In the afternoons Sakula’s dogs bark and play before returning for a pat or a snack (whichever is readily available) and then jumping back into the fray.
 The cats glide majestically around the property, sleeping in patches of sunlight.

-I have been introduced to the garden with all its miraculously varied plant life from cacao, durian, all spice, red banana, vanilla bean, jackfruit, and more.
+I have been introduced to the Sunil’s garden with all its miraculously varied plant life; cacao, durian, all spice, red banana, vanilla bean, jackfruit, and more.

 I have not eaten rambutan in years and they are, if anything, much better than any I remember having had before!